 A Global response to Pollution

-UNEP’s Background Report and its report to UNEA3 provides a global picture of pollution, including information on pollution sources, impacts and solutions.
+UNEP’s Background Report and its report to UNEA3 provide a global picture of pollution, including information on pollution sources, impacts and solutions.
 The World Environment Situation Room provides access to multiple data and resources on pollution and other environmental topics.
 Learn more about the work of the Pollution and Health Unit here.

 Pollution related UNEA resolutions